-Pursuant to City Environmental Quality Review (CEQR), Mayoral Executive Order No. 91 of 1977, CEQR Rules of Procedure of 1991 and the regulations of Article 8 of the State Environmental Conservation Law, State Environmental Quality Review Act (SEQRA) as found in 6 NYCRR Part 617, a Draft Environmental Impact Statement (DEIS) has been prepared for the action described below.
-Copies of the DEIS are available for public inspection at the office of the undersigned as well as online via Bronx Metro-North Station Study project page on ZAP: https://zap.planning.nyc.gov/projects/2022X0431.
-To view the Bronx Metro-North Station Study DEIS and Appendix, navigate to the project page in ZAP and select Public Documents, then "DEIS_23DCP065X".
+Pursuant to City Environmental Quality Review (CEQR), Mayoral Executive Order No. 91 of 1977, CEQR Rules of Procedure of 1991 and the regulations of Article 8 of the State Environmental Conservation Law, State Environmental Quality Review Act (SEQRA) as found in 6 NYCRR Part 617, a Final Environmental Impact Statement (FEIS) has been prepared for the action described below.
+Copies of the FEIS are available for public inspection at the office of the undersigned as well as online via Bronx Metro-North Station Study project page on ZAP: https://zap.planning.nyc.gov/projects/2022X0431.
+To view the Bronx Metro-North Station Study FEIS and Appendix, navigate to the project page in ZAP and select Public Documents, then "FEIS_23DCP065X".
 The proposal involves actions by the City Planning Commission (CPC) and the New York City Council pursuant to Uniform Land Use Review Procedure (ULURP).
-A public hearing on the DEIS will be held at a later date to be announced, in conjunction with the City Planning Commission's citywide public hearing pursuant to ULURP.
-Advance notice will be given of the time and place of the hearing.
-Written comments on the DEIS are requested and would be received and considered by the Lead Agency until the 10th calendar day following the close of the public hearing.
+A public hearing on the DEIS was held on May 15, 2024, in conjunction with the City Planning Commission's public hearing pursuant to ULURP.
+Advance notice was given of the time and place of the hearing.
+Written comments on the DEIS were requested and considered by the Lead Agency through 5:00 PM, May 28, 2024.